 Extend SOAP APIs

 In SOAP API, the WSDL defines the operations.
 To add or remove operations, you need to import a new WSDL.
-You can add requests from the Operations page in the interface editor, or right-click the operation and select New Request.
+To add requests, right-click the operation in the Navigator and select New Request.